GIScience/ohsome-quality-api/CONTRIBUTING.md

 ## How to Contribute

-Please contribute to this repository through creating [issues](https://github.com/GIScience/ohsome-quality-analyst/issues/new) and [merge requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+Please contribute to this repository through creating [issues](https://github.com/GIScience/ohsome-quality-analyst/issues/new) and [pull requests](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

 ### Issues